scicloj/noj/README.md

 Noj is a library that does not add any API of its own.
-It includes the [underlying libraries](https://scicloj.github.io/noj/noj_book.underlying_libraries.html) as dependencies, and adds documentation and integration tests.
+It includes the [underlying libraries](https://scicloj.github.io/noj/noj_book.underlying_libraries.html) as dependencies, and adds documentation and integration tests (which are mostly derived from the documentation, thus verifying its correctness).
 The included libraries either use [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset) directly as tabular data structure or provide high interoperability with it.